Soft Coated Wheaten Terrier vs Spanish Mastiff: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Soft Coated Wheaten Terrier and Spanish Mastiff is one of the most significant factors in choosing between these dogs.
 Soft Coated Wheaten Terrier is characterized by a friendly, happy, devoted personality, while Spanish Mastiff tends toward affectionate, determined, noble traits.
 In daily life, this means Soft Coated Wheaten Terrier owners typically experience a dog that leans toward friendly behavior, while Spanish Mastiff owners find their dog more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither personality is objectively better — the right fit depends on your own temperament and how you live.

 Best for Families with Children